 The Concordia Greenhouse

-The Concordia Greenhouse, located on the 13th floor of the downtown campus’ Hall building, is an amazing warm and sunny space offering a peaceful lounge, free tea grown and brewed on-site, annual seedling sales, and a space for learning about how to make things grow and how to keep them happy.
+The Concordia Greenhouse, located on the 13th floor of the downtown campus’ Hall building, is an amazing warm and sunny space offering a peaceful lounge, free tea that’s grown and brewed on-site, annual seedling sales, and a space for learning about how to make things grow and how to keep them happy.

 Location and history